Bitvis VIP Specification Coverage

 Mapping

-The requirement list file contains a list of requirements to be verified.
+The Requirement List file contains a list of requirements to be verified.
 As described in the section about Mapping of project requirements to multiple sub-requirements, some requirements from the specification may not be practical or possible to test directly, and might therefore need to be divided into testable sub-requirements.
-This relationship between super- and sub-requirements is defined in the requirement map file.
+This relationship between compound- and sub-requirements is defined in the Requirement Map file.

 File